 Indiana University, one of the top research facilities in the U.S.A. for testing effectiveness of dental products completed an important study about Cleure gluten-free, SLS-free toothpaste for sensitive teeth.
 The ideal toothpaste should have a correct balance between abrasiveness (RDA) and how well it helps remove plaque (PCR).

 Cleure has shown to be gentle on tooth structure as well as fillings, while effectively helping to remove plaque.

 Do you only go to the dentist when you have a toothache?
 A routine check up, as recommended by your dentist can save you money and pain from sensitive teeth and cavities.
 Your overall health can also be affected by gum disease.
 Studies are indicating gum disease may be related to heart disease, stroke and other diseases.

 Your daily oral hygiene home care is just as important as your regular dental check-ups.

 Choosing the right toothpaste is also very important.
 Some toothpaste are too abrasive, which may actually contribute or even cause sensitive teeth.
 It's important to use a non-abrasive toothpaste.
 Many people are also realizing they have allergies to certain flavors.
 If that happens to be you, Cleure offers the only flavor-free toothpaste that has a great taste.
 It's non-abrasive and helps keep your teeth bright and healthy.

 - First rinse your mouth with Cleure Alcohol-free, Mint-Free Mouthwash to loosen plaque.

 - Next use Cleure mint-free floss properly by extending the floss gently under your gums.

-- Next brush gently every side of every tooth and your gums.
+- Next brush gently every side of every tooth and your gums with alcohol-free toothpaste.

 - Rinse with water and follow with rinsing with Cleure mouthwash.